Opsydee/Analysis-Of-PQ-Exercise-ID/README.md

 - Experimenting with advanced modeling techniques
 - Deploying the model into a production-ready application
 # Acknowledgments
-Special thanks to [individuals, teams, or resources] that contributed to this project.
+Special thanks to Skillharvest and Miss Chinazom for the plaform to learn that give knowledge to be able to do this project .

-# License
-This project is licensed under the [specify license, e.g., MIT License].
-Refer to the LICENSE file for details.